instead-hub/instead/doc/stead3_en.md

 __Important!__

 Use in ways only direct '/'.
-Also, it is stronglyit is recommended to use the names of directories and files only Latin lowercase characters.
+Also, it is strongly recommended to use the names of directories and files only Latin lowercase characters.
 This way you will protect your game from compatibility problems and it will work on all architectural platforms where ported INSTEAD.